Skip to Content

 60 Gorgeous Stair Railing Ideas

-Stair railings in particular come with many options for materials and designs that you can use to set the tone for you house.
-Below, we are going to share our stair railing interior design guide to help you understand and choose from the best options.
+Stair railings, also known as banisters or handrails, in particular, come with many options for materials and designs that you can use to set the tone for your house.
+Below, we will share our stair railing interior design guide to help you understand and choose from the best options. [toc]

-A beautiful stair railing should compliment the overall theme of your home and make a great first impression for guests as they enter.
-The most common design themes are modern, contemporary and traditional/rustic.
+A beautiful stair railing should compliment the overall theme of your home and make a great first impression on guests as they enter.
+The most common design themes are modern, contemporary, and traditional/rustic.

-Modern stair railing follows the same prospects of other pieces of modern design.
+Modern stair railing follows the same prospects as other pieces of modern design.
 It is focused on a sleek, minimalist design.
-These types of railings usually aren’t very ornate and they don’t take up any more room than they absolutely need to.
+These types of railings usually aren’t very ornate, and they don’t take up any more room than they absolutely need to.

-While contemporary design sounds very similar as modern design by the definition of their names, there is a key difference.
-Modern design is more focused on sharp, defined corners whereas contemporary design uses softer, more rounded edges.
+While contemporary design sounds very similar to modern design by the definition of their names, there is a key difference.
+Modern design is more focused on sharp, defined corners, whereas contemporary design uses softer, more rounded edges.

 In other words, a stair railing that curves into the wall rather than ends at a 90-degree angle would be a more contemporary design.

-When you are installing railing in a basement, you should consider the function of your basement.
-If your basement is refurnished for regular occupation, you should look into railing like you would use anywhere else in your home.
+When you are installing railings in a basement, you should consider the function of your basement.
+If your basement is refurnished for regular occupation, you should look into a banister like you would use anywhere else in your home.
 If it is simply for storage, a simple, inexpensive railing for safety and not looks is often used.

-Many people choose a railing that is pre-made by a manufacturer, this isn’t your only choice.
+Many people choose a railing pre-made by a manufacturer; this isn’t your only choice.
 You can also work with a contractor to create a custom railing that complements your home specifically.
 In doing so, it’s important to note that you will accept an extra cost.
 Visit this page to see our gallery of the different types of stairs for the home.

-When referring to types of stair railings, many people are referring to the style of the railing.
-Often, style choices are influenced by the types of stairs you have – such as traditional or spiral – and the material used for the railing.
+When referring to types of stair railings, many people are referring to the style of the handrailing.
+Often, style choices are influenced by the types of stairs you have – such as traditional or spiral – and the material used for the banister.

 Metal Railing

-The next option is stainless steel railing.
-This is popular because it is one of the most inexpensive types of metal stair railing.
-Despite it’s relatively lower price, stainless steel is still strong and stylish.
+The next option is a stainless steel railing.
+This is popular because it is one of the most inexpensive types of metal stair handrails.
+Despite its relatively lower price, stainless steel is still strong and stylish.

-Cable stair railing is another commercially leaned-upon option thanks to its durability.
-This type of railing is characterized by its horizontal “cables” instead of vertical posts like traditional stair railings.
+Cable stair railing is another commercially leaned-upon option, thanks to its durability.
+This type of railing is characterized by its horizontal “cables” instead of vertical posts like traditional stair handrailings.

-Of the three primary types wrought iron is more expensive than stainless steel or cable stair railing.
+Of the three primary types, wrought iron is more expensive than stainless steel or cable stair railings.

 Wood Railing

-Rustic wood stairs with decorative balusters Wood stair railings are one of the most popular types of railings.
-They are typically associated with a regal, traditional look as in many libraries and historical homes.
+Wood stair railings are one of the most popular types of railings.
+They are typically associated with a regal, traditional look, as in many libraries and historic homes.
 Because of this, wood stair railings are often used in government buildings and homes that want a higher-end design.

 It is important to note, though, that wood railings don’t have to be ornate in their styling.
-If you would prefer a simple wood railing, they can be made without excessive detail or superfluous design.
-The material they are made of is usually what sets a regal tone, not a complicated design.
+If you would prefer a simple wood handrailing, it can be made without excessive detail or superfluous design.
+The material they are made of usually sets a regal tone, not a complicated design.

-As far as the materials used in wood stair railing, oak and cedar are most popular.
+Regarding the materials used in wood stair railings, oak, and cedar are the most popular.
 Behind that, teak and mahogany are popular substitutes.

 Glass Railing

-These are an interesting choice because they are often used to give the appearance of there being no railing while still providing the same safety features of other materials.
-The major drawback to this type of railing, though, is the cost.
+These are an interesting choice because they are often used to give the appearance of no railing while still providing the same safety features as other materials.
+The major drawback to this type of handrailing, though, is the cost.

 Spiral Railing

 Spiral staircases often feature two interesting elements called cut stringers and winders.
-Cut stringers are the open sided carriage that is the main framing member running diagonal to support spiral stairs.
+Cut stringers are the open sided carriage that is the main framing member running diagonally to support spiral stairs.

-Winders are steps which are narrower on one side than on the other which are commonly used in a spiral design.
-A set of winders form the circular steps for a circular staircase.
+Winders are steps that are narrower on one side than on the other, which are commonly used in a spiral design.
+A set of winders forms the circular steps for a circular staircase.

 Railing Height

 The first thing that needs to be defined here, though, is stair railing versus stair guards.
-Simple stair railing has to do with the railing that works on an incline that you might hold onto to help go up and down the stairs safely.
-Stair guards or guard railing, on the other hand, is usually installed on flat flooring such as a landing.
+Simple stair railing involves handrails that work on an incline that you might hold onto to help you go up and down the stairs safely.
+Stair guards or guard railings, on the other hand, are usually installed on flat flooring such as a landing.

-The railing shouldn’t protrude from the wall more than 4 ½ inches.
-This is important because you don’t want your railing to take up space in the walking path of your stair railing.
+The railings shouldn’t protrude from the wall more than 4 ½ inches.
+This is important because you don’t want your handrailing to take up space in the walking path of your stair railing.
 This can prove to be a safety hazard, especially in instances when someone is carrying items with them up and down the stairs.

-However, the stair railing should be no less than 1 ½ inches from the wall either.
-This number comes from the fact that you have to make sure that someone using the stairs could run their hand up the railing the entire way.
+However, the stair railings should be no less than 1 ½ inches from the wall.
+This number comes from the fact that you must ensure that someone using the stairs could run their hand up the rails the entire way.

 Once again, this is to ensure safety on the stairway.
-While it isn’t a part of building code, most homeowners choose to place handrail brackets in such a position that they get in the way of hand movement on the railing.
+While it isn’t a part of the building code, most homeowners place handrail brackets in such a position that they get in the way of hand movement on the railing.

-If you have railings on either side of your stairs, you should make sure they are no closer than 27 inches apart.
+If you have handrailings on either side of your stairs, you should ensure they are no closer than 27 inches apart.
 This, much like the conditions for railing distance from the walls, is to ensure that the stairway does not become too narrow for safety.
-The minimum railing distance if you have one railing and an opposite wall sits at 31 ½ inches.
+The minimum railing distance if you have one rail and an opposite wall sits at 31 ½ inches.

 Finally, the guard railing height has a minimum of 36 inches.
 This measurement is to ensure that people on the landing of the stairs don’t fall and injure themselves.
 If the landing on your stairs is more than 30 inches off the ground, a guardrail must be installed.